 Sensitivity assessment.
 Removal of a large percentage of the characterizing species would alter the character of the biotope.
-The resistance to removal is 'low' due to the easy accessibility of the biotopes location and the inability of these species to evade collection.
+The resistance to removal is 'Low' due to the easy accessibility of the biotopes location and the inability of the species to evade collection.
 The resilience is also 'Low', with recovery only being able to begin when the harvesting pressure is removed altogether.
-This gives an overall sensitivity score of 'Medium'.
+Hence, sensitivity is assessed as 'High'.